chaseruskin/orbit/docs/src/user/creating_channels.md

 ## Viewing available channels

-This guide walks through how to view the channels already configured and available for an ip to publish to.
+This guide walks through how to view the channels already configured and available for a project to publish to.

 1. Return the list of configured channels:
 ```